-Virginia Space and the other organizations that operate in the Wallops Flight Facility (WFF) contribute $820 million each year to the Virginia and Maryland counties surrounding the WFF and around 6,000 direct and indirect jobs.
+The Virginia Spaceport Authority and the other organizations that operate in the Wallops Flight Facility (WFF) contribute $820 million each year to the Virginia and Maryland counties surrounding the WFF and around 6,000 direct and indirect jobs.
 The total economic impact of the activity in and around the WFF is about $1.37 billion.

-The Virginia, Maryland, and Delaware congressional delegations value Virginia Space and MARS’ national security, civil and commercial space development, and STEM engagement activities and view them as a smart investment in the shared region.
+The Virginia, Maryland, and Delaware congressional delegations value the Virginia Spaceport Authority and MARS’ national security, civil and commercial space development, and STEM engagement activities and view them as a smart investment in the shared region.
 We welcome federal and state legislators on tours of the facilities and update them on our activities.